FAQs About College

 Yes.
-Five Towns College provides an Internship Program, which is required for some degree programs and encouraged in all others.
+Five Towns College provides an internship program, which is required for some degree programs and encouraged in all others.
 The College is affiliated with some of the most recognized companies in the music and entertainment industry.
 Among them are Sony Music, Universal Music Group, Def Jam Records, Cablevision, MTV Networks, 20th Century Fox Films, and many more.
-Annual on-campus Career Fairs provide our students the opportunity to meet and network with representatives from these and other professional organizations.
+Annual on-campus career fairs and speaker series provide our students the opportunity to meet and network with representatives from these and other professional organizations.
 Learn more about Career Services.

 9. Can you tell me about campus life?

 Campus life is focused on the full range of extra-curricular happenings and events that one could expect from a four-year institution of higher education.
 The Five Towns College Performing Arts Center typically has a vibrant and busy calendar where Theatre Division productions take center stage, Music Division concerts entertain and Film Festivals are presented for all to enjoy!
 There is also a full range of sports, multi-media performances and activities taking place.